ministryofjustice/opg-lpa/README.md

 ### install pre-commit hooks (mac)

-please install the precommit hooks as follows in the root of the repo directory (Mac only):
+Install the precommit hooks as follows in the root of the repo directory (Mac only):

 ```bash
 brew install php-code-sniffer